 Are your e-mail bouncing rates higher?
 Is your e-mail marketing campaign experiencing more hard bounces and spam complaints?
 Or worse, your customers are not even bothering to check your mails and leaving them unread?
-As per this report by MediaPost, an average B2B e-mail list reduces by twenty-five to fifty per cent but if it doesn’t grow more than this rate, it signals towards bad data.
+As per this report by MediaPost, an average B2B e-mail list reduces by twenty-five to fifty percent but if it doesn’t grow more than this rate, it signals bad data.

 Not reaching out to its customers

-Forgetting reaching out to the right customers, lack of data hygiene practices can cause an irreversible dent on your customer engagement process.
+Forgetting to reach out to the right customers, lack of data hygiene practices can cause an irreversible dent in your customer engagement process.
 Because hey, if you can’t even spell their name right or get their professional titles right, how can you be expected to do your homework and excel in professional commitments?

 Besides, you can’t tell who’s who?
 Your database becomes corrupt to the extent that your right customers are somewhere out there, but you can’t reach out to them by any means.
 You can have as much data -and how do you want to keep it, is up to you to decide.
 Customers’ are a hard catch, and if you’re going to get hold of them, you need to be highly specific with your e-mail marketing campaign.

-Since you aren’t reaching out to your customers, you can’t expect them to keep them happy, resolve their concerns or know their expectations causing loss of twenty-five per cent revenue every year!
+Since you aren’t reaching out to your customers, you can’t expect them to keep them happy, resolve their concerns or know their expectations causing a loss of twenty-five percent revenue every year!

 Companies that don’t pay attention to their database, or have inadequate data to drive their decisions, also run into the risk of bad reputation and leave them with a poor Sender score.